Microsoft-Web/NodeCamp/Presentation/CreatingTheUI/CreatingTheUI/Demo.md

 1. Open the **index.jade** file and remove all the lines of code under the content block.

-1. Now, add the following code below the content block and with one tab of indentation.
+1. Now, add the following code below the content block with one tab of indentation.

 	````HTML
 	.wrap